Euro zone government yields extend decline as traders await US jobs report

 That would push down euro zone yields, but the fall would only be temporary, Cossor said.
 The "euro zone will be thinking about its own economic problems," referring to the impact of U.S. tariffs.

-A Reuters poll forecast that 145,000 jobs were added in the United States in September, more than August's 130,000 jobs.
+Meanwhile, a Reuters poll pointed to strong payrolls data, forecasting that 145,000 jobs were added in September, an increase on the August reading.

+However, "a firmer print will not change the markets' view that the U.S. and global economies are in decline," said Rabobank analysts in a client note.
+Rabobank expects a third Fed rate cut this year, after 25 bps cuts in July and September

+Rabobank's view remains that the inverted yield curve points to a recession next year, which "will force the Fed to cut rates all the way to zero before the end of 2020," analysts said.

 Elsewhere, Italy was ready to issue its first new dollar bond in nearly a decade, sources told Reuters on Thursday.
 The sale may be announced as early as next week.

-Also, DBRS is expected to review its positive-outlook rating for Portugal on Friday night.
-Portugal holds a parliamentary election on Sunday; Prime Minister Antonio Costa is expected to win re-election.
+DBRS is expected to review its positive-outlook rating for Portugal on Friday night, two days ahead of a parliamentary election in which Prime Minister Antonio Costa is expected to win a second term.

 ((olga.cotaga@thomsonreuters.com;))